Faculty Resources | Civic Engagement

 Civic Engagement Course Development Mini-Grant

 The Civic Engagement Course Development Mini-Grant program is designed to assist faculty in creating or redesigning courses to meet the Civic Engagement Core requirement.
 Faculty awarded mini-grants will participate in a workshop about the pedagogical and practical strategies appropriate for their course, create a plan for implementation, and develop their course with one-on-one assistance from the MCCE Civic Engagement.
-This year we are partnering with the Center for Languages and International Collaboration and Center for a Sustainable Society to offer a joint CE/IDP/SU/Winter course development workshop.
-Details and application are now available, due November 22nd, 2019.
+This year we are partnering with the Center for Languages and International Collaboration and Center for a Sustainable Society to offer joint CE/IDP/SU/Winter course development workshop.
+The most recent workshop took place on December 12, 2019.
+Details of future workshops and grant opportunities will be posted here as they are announced.

 Civic Engagement Community of Practice